andreasSchauer/ffx-lookup-tool/readme.md

 * How to obtain the item from monsters (stealing, defeating, bribing)
 * If the item can also be obtained as a reward for dealing with sidequests and minigames (primarily Monster Arena)

+Monsters that have the item are categorized into 'Reoccurring', 'Not Reoccurring', and 'Bosses' (see Location Search).
+Since many of them drop the same things, Dark Aeons and Monster Arena Creations are grouped together respectively, if applicable (for example all Monster Arena Creations have Dark Matter as a rare drop).

+Only Dark Yojimbo shows up in 'Reoccurring', because you can effectively farm him.
+Therefore, he is separated from the other Dark Aeons in this regard.

 ### Auto-Ability Search

 Search for any auto-ability by running: